wendytim5/counsellor_webapp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running, follow these simple steps.
+The code was built using GitHub codespace as the virtual environment.
+Make sure to make the ports public.

 ### Prerequisites